-- b.
-Rear Yard: An open space extending the full width of the lot, the depth being minimum horizontal distance between the rear lot line and the nearest point of the principal building line.
-In the case of a corner lot the rear vard may be either opposite street frontage and there shall only be one (1) rear yard. - c.
+- Rear Yard: An open space b. extending the full width of the lot, the depth being horizontal minimum distance between the rear lot line and the nearest point of the principal building line.
+In the case of a corner lot the rear yard may be either street opposite frontage and there shall only be one (1) rear yard. - c.
 Side Yard: A yard between the building line of the principal building or structure and the side lot line extending from front yard to the rear yard, or, in the absence of any clearly defined rear lot line, to the point on the lot farthest from the intersection of the lot line involved with the public street.